sahil1213-ux/Report_Generator_tool/README.md

 # 🧠 Report-Generator-Bot

+# Problem statement
+A growing analytics team at InsightMatrix Corp struggled with repetitive manual reporting for sales, finance, and operations teams across multiple departments.
+Non-technical users faced difficulties generating consistent reports using Power BI and Excel, leading to delays and inconsistencies in periodic reporting.

+# Solution
 **Report-Generator-Bot** is a Python-based automation tool that streamlines the creation of both **Power BI** and **Excel reports**.
 It dynamically binds user-provided CSV datasets with pre-designed `.pbit` (Power BI template) and `.xlsx` (Excel template) files, enabling quick and consistent report generation without manual rework.

 This tool is ideal for automating business intelligence workflows and generating recurring reports across multiple departments and industries.